precice/tutorials/flow-over-heated-plate-steady-state/README.md

 Solid participant:

-* Code_Aster.
+* code_aster.
 The [code_aster adapter documentation](adapter-code_aster.html) is oriented on this tutorial case.
 In particular the described configuration settings.

 ## Running the Simulation